What is the Compound Growth Rate?

 The compound annual growth rate (CAGR) is one of the most frequently used metrics in financial analysis and financial modeling.
-In financial models, the CAGR is calculated for important operational metrics such as EBITDA, and capital expenditures (capex) and revenue.
-Also, the CAGR can be used in the forecasting of financial metrics as a future growth rate.
+In financial models, the CAGR is calculated for important operational metrics such as EBITDA, and also for capital expenditures (capex) and revenue.
+Also, the CAGR can be used for the forecasting of future growth rates.

 However, one should be careful in using the compound growth rate in financial analysis.
 The metric smooths the historical data, omits the effect of volatility, and implies the steady growth of the data series.
-Due to the abovementioned reasons, the compound growth rate must be used together with some other metrics, and the context of the given situation must always be considered.
+Due to those reasons, the compound growth rate should best be used together with some other metrics, and the context of the given situation must always be considered.

 How to Calculate the Compound Growth Rate?